 So many times people ask me what I use to create my crochet projects, and what I use to create my videos.
 Some have even asked what my workspace looks like.
-Soooo… since I strongly believe that sharing is caring I’ll list and link what I love using, my favorite products, materials to work with, and any special tools that I used to create my crochet projects.
+So… since I strongly believe that sharing is caring I’ll list and link what I love using, my favorite products, materials to work with, and any special tools that I used to create my crochet projects.

 Let’s start with my favorite crochet hooks:

-I also like the clover hooks but I will admit if purchased as a set it can be a little investment.
+I also like the Clover Hooks but I will admit if purchased as a set it can be a little investment.
 I just pick one up every time I see them on sale.
 I’ve been able to grow my set to almost completion.

 Favorite Yarn